Skip to content

 1 / 1

-The company defines deforestation for suppliers as the development of HCV, HCS, and primary forest areas and specifies any deforestation/conversion past November 2020 will not be accepted in supplier operations.
+The company defines deforestation for suppliers as the removal of HCV and HCS areas and specifies any deforestation/conversion past August 2016 will not be accepted in supplier operations.

 • Y